p1nrojas/packet-nuagevns/install/packet.md

 # Prepare your new bare metal server in packet.net

-Create your baremetal server type 0 called "ansible" Then run the following
+Create your baremetal server type 0 called "ansible".
+Then run the following.
 Caution: This will reboot the server

 ```